6 things in the Tamworth region that have nothing to do with music

 2. Barraba public art

 Take a drive and admire The Water Diviner, an impressive mural at the southern town entrance on an incredible 40m high silo canvas.
 A second work has been recently completed on Alice Street by artist Jenny McCracken titled Beyond the Wall – an “illusory image of breaking through the constructs of civilisation to a wonderland of treasured memories and natural beauty” according to the artist.
-These works are well worth the trip!
+A third artwork, Bedtime Stories was added in 2022 too, these works are well worth the trip!

 3. Get down to the rodeo